-In accordance with the articles of association Wayne Bos, being eligible, offers himself for re-election at the forthcoming Annual General Meeting.
-Hugh Cawley, having been initially appointed since the last AGM, offers himself for election.
+In accordance with the articles of association John Caterer, being eligible, offers himself for re-election at the forthcoming Annual General Meeting.

 Directors' and officers' liability insurance

 The Company has purchased insurance to cover its Directors and Officers against the costs of their defending themselves in any legal proceedings taken against them in that capacity and in respect of charges resulting from the unsuccessful defence of any proceedings.